sotosoc/bible_ventilated/README.md

 For her, to not have the chapter and verse numbers is a distraction.
 I acknowledge that this is a genuine difference between us.

 Chapter and verse and numbers are an invention of a couple hundred years ago.
-They have been largely inviolable since.
+They have been considered largely inviolable ever since.

 I am a skeptic when it comes to inventions.
 I can see their advantage in a sermon to reference a text.